DataDog/hiring-engineers/answers.md

 ## Level 2

+### Webapp and code used for Levels 2-5 can be found at https://github.com/handigarde/san-francisco-food-carts

 * A basic incrementer was added to each function handling page responses (statsd.increment('cart-api.requests')) for basic metrics handling
 * A timed decorator was added to these functions in order to detect latency (@statsd.timed('cart-api.request_time'))
 * Graphs for the metrics and latency can be found in the "Level 2" dashboard at https://app.datadoghq.com/dash/dash/26059